webexcess/WebExcess.Comments/Documentation/Examples/IntegrateInExistingNodeType.md

 # Integrate in existing NodeType

-Let's assume we create a simple Blog-Package and wanna integrate [webexcess/comments](https://github.com/webexcess/WebExcess.Comments) in every Blog Post NodeType.
+Let's assume we create a simple Blog-Package and wanna integrate [webexcess/comments](https://github.com/webexcess/WebExcess.Comments) in every Blog Post Node.

 **Add the Comments Mixins to your NodeType**